Warm Springs Indian Reservation: Tribes

-Three tribes form the confederation: the Wasco, Tenino (Warm Springs) and Paiute.
+Three tribes form the confederation: the Wasco, Tenino, and Northern Paiute.
 Since 1938 they have been unified as the Confederated Tribes of Warm Springs.

 History

 The reservation was created by treaty in 1855, which defined its boundaries as follows:

 Commencing in the middle of the channel of the Deschutes River opposite the eastern termination of a range of high lands usually known as the Mutton Mountains; thence westerly to the summit of said range, along the divide to its connection with the Cascade Mountains; thence to the summit of said mountains; thence southerly to Mount Jefferson; thence down the main branch of Deschutes River; heading in this peak, to its junction with Deschutes River; and thence down the middle of the channel of said river to the place of beginning.

 The Warm Springs and Wasco bands gave up ownership rights to a 10000000 acre area, which they had inhabited for over 10,000 years, in exchange for basic health care, education, and other forms of assistance as outlined by the Treaty with the Tribes of Middle Oregon (June 25, 1855).
 Other provisions of the Treaty of 1855 ensured that tribal members retained hunting and fishing rights in the "Natural and Accustomed Area" which they had vacated.
 These treaty hunting and fishing rights are rights that were retained by the tribe and are not "special rights" granted by the U.S. government.

 In 1879, the U.S. government moved about 38 Paiutes to the reservation and around 70 more in 1884, despite that tribe's history of conflict with Columbia River tribes.

 The borders of the reservation were under dispute for 101 years, during what became known as the McQuinn Strip boundary dispute.
 In 1871, a surveyor named T.B.
 Handley measured the land, determining that it was smaller than outlined in the treaty of 1855.
-The Warms Spring people objected and, in 1887, a surveyor named John A. McQuinn determined that they were correct, Handley had incorrectly measured the reservation's boundaries.
+The Warms Spring people objected and, in 1887, a surveyor named John A. McQuinn determined that they were correct; Handley had incorrectly measured the reservation's boundaries.
 By this time, settlers had moved onto the disputed land.
 The government offered the Warm Springs people a cash settlement for the land, but the Warms Springs people refused it.
 In 1972, Public Law 92-427 restored the land to the Warm Springs people.